javascript-canon/javascript-canon/general-notes.md

--A primary key dynamically created by the database is also referred to as a "surrogate key" or "synthetic key".
+-A primary key dynamically created by the database can also referred to as a "surrogate key" or "synthetic key".

+-Try to use singular names for db tables.

+## TODOS
--TODO: set up Open Graph stuff...Twitter Cards, other og tags, etc..
+-set up Open Graph stuff...Twitter Cards, other og tags, etc..

--TODO: set up Google Analytics stuff
+-set up Google Analytics stuff.